pmglab/KGGSEE/doc/source/detailed_document.rst

 1. DESE based on physical distance (or eDESE:dist)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this example, SNPs inside a gene and its 10 kb adjacent regions will be considered as belonging to a gene.
 Significant genes by ECS with Bonferroni-adjusted p<0.05 will be retained for fine-mapping.
+Adjustment for selection bias and multiple testing will be performed by 100 permutations.

 .. code:: shell